 Beyond public parades, many rituals were conducted in the privacy of the court or camp.
 Before a campaign, the emperor would consult the I Ching and perform divination.
 A Prayer at the Altar of Heaven was common, asking for favorable weather and victory.
 During the campaign, officers performed daily rites to the army’s patron deities.
 After a victory, the Presentation of Captives was a key ceremony—enemy leaders were paraded in chains and then executed or pardoned, often at the Altar of Earth.
 The spoils of war were distributed in a ritualized manner, with the emperor receiving the first share and then granting rewards to generals.

 One of the most dramatic rituals was the Drum Tower Ceremony, where massive drums were beaten to announce the start of a campaign or to celebrate a victory.
 The sound of the drums was believed to carry prayers to the heavens.
 The Ming Dynasty even had a special Victory Drum that was only beaten after a major success.
+Another lesser-known ritual was the Burning of the Tally, where the wooden tally given to a general at the start of a campaign was ritually burned upon his return, signifying that the mission was complete and his authority was returned to the throne.

 Legacy and Modern Influence

 The traditions of ancient Chinese military parades and ceremonies have left a lasting imprint.
 Many elements are visible in modern China’s National Day parades, such as the use of precise formations, synchronized movements, and symbolic colors.
 The Communist Party has adapted ancient rituals to serve the modern state—the review from the Tiananmen Gate echoes the emperor’s review from the Meridian Gate.
 The concept of the Grand Review remains central to Chinese military culture.
 Furthermore, ancient martial arts performances and reenactments at cultural festivals preserve the memory of these ceremonies.
 External sources such as the Britannica entry on Chinese military traditions and scholarly works like Ritual and Warfare in Ancient China (Cambridge University Press) provide further depth.
 The Metropolitan Museum of Art’s notes on Chinese ceremonial armor illustrate the artistry involved.
+For additional perspective, the World History Encyclopedia article on Chinese military ritual offers a concise overview of the subject.

 Conclusion